-- Hosted IT will generally come with external support, so organisations also save money on the staff to operate and maintain IT equipment.
+- Hosted IT generally comes with external support, so organisations save money on the staff to operate and maintain IT equipment.
 You’ll also save on powering that equipment (which can run into thousands of pounds each year).

 - Because your IT or cloud partner manages and owns the equipment that supports your cloud environment, they’ll absorb the cost of upgrading equipment.

 - Upscaling is also much faster and less expensive – generally, you’ll only pay for the data you need and can add new capacity easily (Akita can expand customer cloud capacity in minutes if needed).